CDLUC3/ezid/templates/doc/apidoc.2.rst

 .. _Profile "crossref":

 4. **Profile "crossref"**.
-This profile consists of a single element, "crossref", whose value is CrossRef deposit metadata (an XML document).
+This profile consists of a single element, "crossref", whose value is Crossref deposit metadata (an XML document).
 Care should be taken to escape line terminators and percent signs in the document (as is true for all metadata element values; see `Request & response bodies`_ above).
-See `CrossRef registration`_ below for more information on usage of this profile and element.
+See `Crossref registration`_ below for more information on usage of this profile and element.